bonitoo-io/www/src/pages/index.md

   Bonitoo is a software development and consulting company.
 We are a professional R&D studio that aims to provide end to end software development projects and services.
-Bonitoo builds its services on a strong team of professionals, who delivered dozens of sucessful software projects around the world.
+Bonitoo builds its services on a strong team of professionals, who delivered dozens of successful software projects around the world.
 offerings:
   blurbs:
     - title: SaaS Solutions
       image: /img/datacenter.webp
       text: >
-        We are specialists in analyzing and engineering custom scalable SaaS products with 3rd party services integration.
+        We are specialists in analyzing and engineering custom scalable SaaS products based leveraging both private and public services like AWS, Azure or GPC.
     - title: Software for Startups
       image: /img/startup.webp
       text: >
-        We have a long experience in planning, design, developing and operating MVPs for startups and small businesses ready to enter the market.
+        We have a long experience in planning, design, developing, operating and supporting MVPs for startups and small businesses ready to enter the market.
     - title: IoT Development and Machine Learning
       image: /img/iot.webp
       text: >
-        We have an experience with IoT ecosystem development including IoT devices, libraries for IoT devices, IoT portals, monitoring solutions and time series series analysis.
+        We know how to develop the whole IoT ecosystem development including IoT devices, libraries for IoT devices, IoT portals, monitoring solutions, time series and machine learning analysis.
     - title: Enterprise Software
       image: /img/enterprise.webp
       text: >
-        We offer enterprises a wide range of custom solutions like ERP, CRM, HRM, automated billing and payment systems to meet various business objectives.
+        We offer enterprises a wide range of custom solutions like ERP, CRM, HRM, automated billing, payment systems and integrations to meet various business objectives.
 testimonials:
   - author: Ivan Kudibal
     quote: >-